Oilers join rare company by forcing Game 7 in Stanley Cup Final after trailing 3-0

-The Edmonton Oilers became the 211th team to trail 3-0 in a series in NHL history last week – they are now just one win away from becoming the fifth to complete the comeback.
+The Edmonton Oilers became the 211th team to trail 3-0 in a playoff series in NHL history last week.
+Now, they're just one win away from becoming the fifth to ever complete the comeback.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Edmonton started the second with a bang, with Adam Henrique scoring just 46 seconds into the period on a 2-on-1 following an ice-length pass.
-Florida’s Aleksander Barkov thought he answered back just 10 seconds later, but Edmonton successfully challenged that the Panthers were offsides, leaving it a 2-0 Oilers lead.
+Edmonton started the second frame with Adam Henrique scoring just 46 seconds into the period on a 2-on-1 following an ice-length pass.
+Florida’s Aleksander Barkov thought he'd answered back just 10 seconds later, but Edmonton successfully challenged that the Panthers were offside, leaving it a 2–0 Oilers lead.

-With 1:40 left in the period, Zach Hyman lit the lamp to make it 3-0.
+With 1:40 remaining in the second period, Zach Hyman lit the lamp to make it 3-0.
 The Oilers scored twice in the middle frame, despite Florida outshooting them, 11-4.

-Florida got on the board early in the third with a Barkov goal (for real this time), but it was too little too late, and the Oilers scored not one, but two empty-netters for good measure.
+Florida got on the board early in the third with a Barkov goal, but it was too little too late, and the Oilers scored not one, but two empty-netters for good measure.

 Afterward, the crowd chanted, very loudly, "We Want the Cup."